 Participants will receive a comprehensive overview and interpretation for audit of ASME NQA-1: 2008 (with 2009 and 2011 addenda), which is the version most widely recognized for use on new contracts by federal regulators and their prime contractors internationally.
 These requirements are compared to more current versions (2012/2015), which are recognized by the NRC under Regulatory Guide 1.28 (2017 revision).
 This in-depth information is vital for organizations in the process of upgrading their programs and management systems currently to ISO9000, AS9100, 10CFR Part 50 Appendix B, NCA 3800/4000, and/or ASME Section 3 Quality Requirements.

 Specially designed course exercises and case studies will follow the QA Program at crucial points in the flow of materials through a manufacturing/processing/storage facility.
 Management, design engineering, procurement, receiving and receiving storage, fabrication, special processes nonconforming material, document control, records management, material storage and shipping are studied in detail.
-UPDATED audit protocol and information on Commercial Grade Items and Services is included!
+UPDATED audit protocol and information on Commercial Grade Items and Services is included, as well as use of both the NIAC and NUPIC auditor checklists for internal or external audits.

 The written examination required by NQA-1: 2008, Requirement 2, Quality Assurance Program, Paragraph 303.4, and ANSI N45.2.23 requirements, will be administered at approximately 11:00am on the final day of the course presentation (Day 5).